zbowling/media-stack/README.md

 This is my setup that works for me.
 I'm documenting it in the hope in that might help others but no warrenty or support is provided or implied flexibility is provided.

+> [!CAUTION]
+> This setup doesn't include a VPN container yet to route certian traffic through, but adding [Gluetun](https://github.com/qdm12/gluetun) would be trivial.

 **Key Features:**
 - 🔒 Designed assuming you are using Tailscale to access internal services (uses Tailscale SSL certificates to access internal services)
 - 🌐 Optional public access for Jellyfin and Jellyseerr with an updated DDNS setup with Cloudflare and LetsEncrypt